-Kids (and kids at heart) are fascinated by displays at this science museum.
-The single greatest highlight is the re-creation of over 1 sq km of flooded Amazon rainforest (Bosc Inundat).
-More than 100 species of Amazon flora and fauna (including anacondas, colourful poisonous frogs, and caimans) prosper in this unique, living diorama in which you can even experience a tropical downpour.
+Kids (and the young at heart) are fascinated by displays at this science museum.
+The single greatest highlight is the re-creation of more than 1 sq km of flooded Amazon rainforest (Bosc Inundat).
+More than 100 species of Amazon flora and fauna (including anacondas, colourful poisonous frogs, and capybaras) prosper in this unique, living diorama in which you can even experience a tropical downpour.

 In another original section, the Mur Geològic, seven great chunks of rock (90 metric tons in all) have been assembled to create a Geological Wall.